Click this link to register with Northwest Home Educators

 The VPC, along with his/her committee helpers, will be responsible for the planning and execution of our annual Valentine’s party.

 The NWHE Secretary will book the venue.
-For the 2024-2025 school year, our Valentine’s Party will be held on February 10, 2025.
+For the 2025-2026 school year, our Valentine’s Party will be held on February 10, 2026.
 Please contact the venue at least a month in advance to verify that we are booked for the date indicated.

+Create a sign up sheet that also collects children’s ages so that children can be divided into groups for their Valentine’s giving.
 The VPC will need to make sure they divide the kids into separate groups for Valentines.
 You can do this by age, grade, or however else you would like.
 Try to make the groups 15 kids or smaller if possible.
 It is recommended that you do this ahead of time, and make clear signs for each group.
 This makes it easier when parents arrive to put their child’s box in the right spot.

 The VPC and committee helper must attend and need to arrive 15/20 minutes early to set up signs/décor and prep for everyone’s arrival.

-Please contact the NWHE Treasurer for the budget, as NWHE provides participants with a treat bag filled with snacks and a drink.
+Please contact the NWHE Treasurer (treasurer.nwhe@gmail.com) for the budget, as NWHE provides participants with a treat bag filled with snacks and a drink.

 VPC and committee need to plan on staying 15 minutes after the event to clean up.
 For any questions or concerns please contact the NWHE secretary at secretary.nwhe@gmail.com